 soft, black mud that reached to their knees.
 Before us in the distance was the

 bare, earthen-stepped hillside that climbs up to Tepotzotlan

 and Cuautitlan.
 Behind us,

-at a greater distance, were the green and slate-coloured slopes over which our
+at a greater distance, were the green and slate-colored slopes over which our

 trail had led from Jilotepec.